unsaved/gradle-javaPropFile-plugin/README.txt

 JavaPropFile Gradle Plugin

-Load Gradle Project or extension objects (and objects nested beneath them), with properties from Java properties file.
+Load a Map, a Gradle Project or extension object (and objects nested beneath them), with properties from Java properties file.
-Most classes are supported, so that you can write JDK objects, custom objects, array, and collections in addition to String values.
+Most classes are supported, so that you can write JDK objects, custom objects, array, and collections in addition to String values (using a simply 'casting' syntax like "file.txt(File)").
+Several mechanisms provided make it easy use a differentiated property name space for propery file loads (when your use case allows for this).

 What's wrong with Gradle's "gradle.properties" system?
 You are restricted to a single properties in your home directory and one for